codecrafters-io/build-your-own-shell/stage_descriptions/background-jobs-04-jd6.md

 ### The `jobs` Output Format

+For this stage, you need to list a single job that is still running using the `jobs` builtin.

-The `jobs` builtin lists all the background jobs in this format:
+The `jobs` builtin lists background jobs in this format:

 ```bash
 [1]+  Running                 sleep 10 &